Self-Drive Safaris In Uganda

 Fuel is expensive in Uganda, the equivalent of around US$2 per litre for petrol and slightly less for diesel.
 If you are arriving overland, it is worth stocking up before you enter the country.

-- the vehicle registration book (a photocopy is acceptable; ensure it is a recent one with the most recent vehicle license entry recorded on the back page);
+• The vehicle registration book (a photocopy is acceptable.
+It should be a recent one with the most recent vehicle license entry recorded on the back page);

 However, it is important to note that one has to consult with a local tour operator like Vibrant Holiday Safaris for guidance and information on the self-drive safari in Uganda.